-Quizzes (30%)
+Weekly Quizzes (30%)

-There will be (1 syllabus + 7 weekly) quizzes to be completed over the course of this class.
-The best 6 quizzes out of 7 weekly guizzes will be counted.
+There will be (1 syllabus + 6 weekly) quizzes to be completed over the course of this class.
+The best 5 quizzes out of 6 weekly guizzes will be counted.

 - The quizzes are timed, closed-book, closed-notes, non-proctored exams.
 Please be informed that multiple attempts of the quizzes are not allowed.
-So, take the quiz right away even if you open the quiz accidentally. - The quizzes will be conducted via Canvas..
+So, take the quiz right away even if you open the quiz accidentally. - The quizzes will be conducted via Canvas.
 Each quiz will be 110 130 minutes long. - No late submission will be graded.
 Please plan to take and submit the quiz before the deadline.
 And most importantly please don't make any request for quiz deadline extensions. - When taking the quiz, you are highly recommended to use an external text editor to write down the answers involving symbols, equations, and tables.
-On each quiz, there will an option to upload your work in a separate .pdf file at the end. - No handwritten or scanned submissions will be allowed in the quizzes.
+On each quiz, there will an option to upload your work in a separate .pdf file at the end.
+The purpose of this is to secure your submission.
+If the quiz answers did not get saved on Canvas, the instructor can do nothing. - No handwritten or scanned submissions will be allowed in the quizzes.
 You must get used to working with Canvas and an external text editor software before you start taking the quizzes.
 You can use tablets for taking the quizzes.